AMN3S1/MonteCarlo_Portfolio_Risk/README.md

 ## Author / Contact Info

-**Author:** *Your Name* (Creator and Maintainer of this project)
+**Author:** *Dzmitry (AMN3S1)* (Creator and Maintainer of this project)
-**Contact:** You can reach out via email at *your.email@example.com* or through my GitHub profile [yourusername](https://github.com/yourusername) for any questions, suggestions, or collaboration ideas.
+**Contact:** You can reach out via email at *prishchepapl@gmail.com* or through my GitHub profile [AMN3S1](https://github.com/AMN3S1) for any questions, suggestions, or collaboration ideas.
 Feedback and contributions are welcome!

 ---

 *Thank you for checking out **MonteCarlo_Portfolio_Risk**.
-We hope this tool serves as a valuable resource for understanding portfolio risk through simulation.
+I hope this tool serves as a valuable resource for understanding portfolio risk through simulation.
 If you find this project useful, please consider giving it a star on GitHub!*